 - name of the present yang dipertuan agong

-- roles and responsibility yang dipertuan agong
+- name of yang dipertuan agong in 1977

 - yang di pertuan agong of malaysia at the present